Natanaelvich/oauth2-app/README.md

 ## 🚀 How to run

 - Clone the repository and access the folder;
+- Create a .env file and copy variables from .env.example;
 - Install dependencies with `yarn`;
 - Start the server with `yarn start`;